-Syl Apps: A Maple Leafs Icon whose smooth skating Hockey Hall of Fame talents make him one of the greatest All-Time hockey players in the history of the NHL.
+Syl Apps: A Maple Leafs icon whose smooth skating Hockey Hall of Fame talents made him one of the greatest All-Time hockey players in the history of the NHL.
 Ironically, before he became a Maple Leaf one NHL general manager decided not to sign him to a contract solely because Apps had aspirations of becoming a minister!

 Art Ross, coach and general manager of the Boston Bruins, originally scouted Apps.
 But Toronto Maples Leafs’ owner Conn Smythe, in his biography, Conn Smythe: If You Can’t Beat ‘Em In The Alley, co-authored by Scott Young, recalled Ross saying “…he was dammed if he wanted a minister on his team anyway.”
 To further the irony, Smythe made the decision to hire Apps while watching him play football.
 He had to wait until hockey season to see Apps play hockey for the first time.